riobanerjee/exospectra/README.md

 # exospectra
-A python package to produce transmission spectra of exoplanets from raw pixel data
+A python package to plot transmission spectra of exoplanets using data retrieved from the NASA Exoplanet Archive.